docker-archive/vol-test/kubernetes/README.md

 ## Setup

 Currently, this only works with in-tree drivers.
 You'll need to get Docker EE set up with some type of persistent storage.
 Before deploying the test framework bits, you'll also need a Kubernetes StorageClass defined in your environment.
+The latest Docker EE ships with Kubernetes 1.11, and has from Kube beta-level CSI support, as well as GA FlexVolume.
+If you want to test a FlexVolume or CSI plugin, please contact us at the above email.

 To get going, edit the kubernetes/testapp.yaml file.
 The only config change needed is to provide your storageClass.